tango-controls/sys-tango-benchmark/README.md

    it reads scalar, spectrum or image attribute,
 - `tg_writebenchmark` checks how the number of clients affects attributes write speed.
 One may chose whether it reads scalar, spectrum or image attribute,
-- `tg_pipebenchmark` checks how number of clients affects pipe read speed.
+- `tg_pipe_read_benchmark` checks how number of clients affects pipe read speed.
+Size of pipe may be provided to check also impact of data size,
+- `tg_pipe_write_benchmark` checks how number of clients affects pipe write speed.
 Size of pipe may be provided to check also impact of data size,
 - `tg_eventbanchmark` checks how event subscription time is affected by number of clients.

 Please note, new ones will be provided soon :).